AnhNg1410/EmployeeManage_Java/README.md

 # EmployeeManagement_Java
-The employee management application is developed using the Java language and Java Swing GUI
+"A simple desktop computer application project for employee management using the Java language and a simple Java Swing GUI."